katie312/katie312.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-She is currently pursuing her undergraduate degree at the School of Computer Science, Sichuan University (SCU), expected to graduate in 2025.
-Previously, she received guidance from Professor Xuedong Yuan and Professor Weihua Zhang at Sichuan University.
-She is now interning at the West China-SenseTimeJoint Lab, focusing on research related to diffusion generative models.
+She is currently pursuing her MPhil degree at The Hong Kong University of Science and Technology, Guangzhou campus, expected to graduate in 2027.
+Previously, she graduated from Sichuan University and conducted research under Prof. Kang Li at Huaxi & SenseTime Lab.
+She is now a researcher at the HKUST(GZ) NLP Lab under the guidance of Xuming Hu, focusing on multimodal retrieval, panoramic spatial reasoning, and omni-directional scene understanding.

-Her research interests are concentrated within the realm of computer vision, with a primary focus on Artificial Intelligence Generated Content (AIGC), multimodal learning, large-scale vision models, and diffusion-based generative models.
-Her objective is to enhance the practicality of AI-generated contexts in real-world applications by investigating optimal strategies for effectively leveraging imperfect data.
+Her research interests center on computer vision and multimodal learning, with a particular focus on large-scale vision models, multi-view spatial reasoning, and retrieval-augmented generation.
+She aims to improve the practicality of AI-generated contexts in real-world applications by exploring strategies for effectively leveraging imperfect and heterogeneous data.

+🔥 I am currently seeking intern opportunities!
+Feel free to contact me!